PFTL/website/content/blog/22_Step_by_step_qt.rst

 Welcome to OpenCV
 -----------------
-When developing this kind of applications, the first step is to understand what do we want to do, before embarking on designing and developing a User Interface.
+When developing this kind of applications, the first step is to understand what do we want to do before embarking on designing and developing a User Interface.
 OpenCV makes it very simple to read from a webcam attached to a computer, you simply do the following:

 .. code-block:: python